Yuki Bhambri: 2021: Brief return to tour

-2022: Doubles Success
+2022

 Bad form (January–February)

-Bhambri started the year at the Melbourne Summer Set where he partnered Michael Venus in the doubles but they lost in the 1st round to Tallon Griekspoor and Andrea Vavassori 4–6,4–6.
-At the Australian Open, he was out in the qualifying round where he lost to Tomas Machac 1–6,3–6 in the 2nd round.
+Bhambri started the year at the Melbourne Summer Set where he partnered Michael Venus in the doubles but they lost in the first round to Tallon Griekspoor and Andrea Vavassori 4–6, 4–6.

+At the Australian Open, he was out in the qualifying round where he lost to Tomáš Macháč 1–6, 3–6 in the second round.
 Bhambri lost in round of 16 of both singles and doubles of 2022 Maharashtra Open.
-In the singles event he lost to Stefano Travaglia 3–6,2–6.
-In the doubles event, he partnered Divij Sharan where they lost to compatriots Saketh Myneni and Sasi Kumar Mukund 3–6,4–6.
-He and Divij then lost in quarterfinals of Bengaluru Challenger to 2nd seeds Alexander Erler and Vit Kopriva 4–6,3–6.
-At the Bengaluru Challenger 2, he and Divij lost to compatriots Ramkumar Ramanathan and Saketh Myneni 1–6,5–7.
-He then was in the qualifying round of Dubai Championships where he upset João Sousa 6–3,3–6 and 7–6(7–5) in the 1st round.
-But just missed to qualify for the main draw by losing to Christopher O'Connell 3–6,4–6.
+In the singles event he lost to Stefano Travaglia 3–6, 2–6.
+In the doubles event, he partnered Divij Sharan where they lost to compatriots Saketh Myneni and Sasi Kumar Mukund 3–6, 4–6.
+He and Divij then lost in quarterfinals of Bengaluru Challenger to 2nd seeds Alexander Erler and Vít Kopřiva 4–6, 3–6.
+At the Bengaluru Challenger 2, he and Divij lost to compatriots Ramkumar Ramanathan and Saketh Myneni 1–6, 5–7.
+He then was in the qualifying round of Dubai Championships where he upset João Sousa 6–3, 3–6 and 7–6 (7–5) in the 1st round.
+But just missed to qualify for the main draw by losing to Christopher O'Connell 3–6, 4–6.